MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

     |**Specific SharePoint folder**     | `http://<SharePoint server name>/.../<folder name>`        |
     | | |

-### Configure the scanner to apply classification and protection - PowerShell only
+### Use PowerShell to configure the scanner to apply classification and protection

 1. Run the [Set-AIPScannerContentScanJob](/powershell/module/azureinformationprotection/set-aipscannercontentscanjob) cmdlet to update your content scan job to set your scheduling to always and enforce your sensitivity policy.